-These are callbacks are made from Ensuro's system back to partner's systems to notify about events on policies.
+These callbacks are made from Ensuro's system back to partner's systems to notify about events on policies.
 It's mainly used for asynchronous policy creation/resolution via our API.

 To get notifications from our system you will need to provide an HTTPS endpoint that will receive the notifications.